Qualytics/userguide/docs/enrichment/what-is-enrichment.md

 # What is an Enrichment Store?

-* An `Enrichment Store` is also a `Datastore` and it is used for recording `e`nrichment data` for a `Datastore` as part of a Scan Operation.
+* An `Enrichment Store` is also a `Datastore` and it is used for recording `enrichment data` for a `Datastore` as part of a Scan Operation.
 Any writable Datastore is a valid Enrichment Location, including the Datastore itself.

+!!! info
+    Before running a Scan Operation, the user needs to configure an Enrichment Store for each data store.

 *  An `Enrichment Store` is a medium holding structured data.
 Qualytics supports Spark-compatible Data Stores via the conceptual layers.